mls-m5/lightpad/README.md

 **Copyright © 2014** Jente Hidskes <hjdskes@gmail.com>

-Some code is based on/copied from the TutorialTextEditor.
-These parts are licensed under the GPLv2 license.
-**Copyright © 2007** Micah Carrick <email@micahcarrick.com>

-Another great help at things I could not figure out myself has been Olivier Brunel - thank you for your help!
+A great help at things I could not figure out myself has been Olivier Brunel - thank you for your help!